 Throughout your journey, you and your Family Nurse will work on lots of different aspects of your pregnancy together, including: parent-child attachment, breastfeeding, immunising your baby, child development and school readiness.

 Your Family Nurse will fit the programme around you and your specific needs, helping to improve your self-confidence as well as supporting you on other issues such as mental health, anxiety, housing and stopping smoking.

 How can people access the service?

-Referrals come mainly through Midwifery booking clinics, although referrals are accepted from any source and self-referral is welcomed.
+Referrals come mainly through Midwifery booking clinics, although referrals are accepted from any source and

 Warrington Family Nurse Partnership Team

 Tel: 01925 946364